fr4nk3nst1ner/sheetsattack/README.md

    pip3 install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client gspread
    ```

 4. Obtain a Google Service Account JSON key file and save it as `key.json`.
-Follow Google's instructions on how to create a service account and get the JSON key file.
+Follow Google's instructions on how to create a service account and get the JSON key file if you're wanting to test before live firing on a gig.

 5. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to your `key.json` file:
    ```bash